oz123/oz123.github.com/content/writings/2011/2011-03-31-running-more-than-one-linux.markdown

 public: yes
 chronological: yes
 kind: writing
-summary: |
-summary: the box, and I very happy with the stability of the system.
+summary: My laptop has reached Nirvana with Debian Squeeze, everything works out of the box, and I very happy with the stability of the system.
 ---

 My laptop has reached Nirvana with Debian Squeeze, everything works out